fengxia41103/myblog/content/thoughts/human intelligence.md

 implicitly, because one must have one to operate.
 Yet, the ability to recognize your own framework, and be able or willing to present it, is the difference.
 This probably can be argued as how much one understands oneself.
-Self-reflection brings not a piece of mind, but a depressing view of oneself &mdash; how limited one is! how un-intelligent one is!
+Self-reflection brings not only a peace of mind, but a depressing view of oneself &mdash; how limited one is! how un-intelligent one is!
 But intelligence don't change unless one sees where it is (otherwise, one doesn't even have a reference to compare